La Fuerza-STEM

 - Provided free training and access to a community of practice for facilitators working with Spanish-speaking communities

-The study of the project will:
+The study of the project was designed to:

 - Deepen understanding of an innovative strategy to build families’ confidence in supporting early STEM learning